Nocturnal emission: In males

+Kinsey’s conclusion that masturbation does not reduce the frequency of wet dreams comes from looking at large groups of different people at a point in time.
+However, this broad approach can hide what happens to a single individual over time.

+Detailed day-by-day diaries from the 1850s published by historian B.R.
+Burg show a direct link in a single person's body.
+In 1853, when the diarist masturbated regularly, he experienced 24 wet dreams.
+In 1855, after he chose to practice absolute celibacy and stopped masturbating entirely, his involuntary wet dreams nearly doubled to 42.
+Strikingly, his total number of sexual releases remained exactly identical at 42 events across both years.
+This suggests that while large population statistics can blur the pattern, an individual's body can maintain a biological balance, replacing voluntary releases with involuntary ones.Burg, B. R. (1988).
+"Nocturnal Emission and Masturbatory Frequency Relationships: A 19th-Century Account."
+The Journal of Sex Research, 24(1), 302–311.

 One factor that can affect the number of nocturnal emissions males have is whether they take testosterone-based drugs.
 In a 1998 study by Finkelstein et al, the number of boys reporting nocturnal emissions drastically increased as their testosterone doses were increased, from 17% of subjects with no treatment to 90% of subjects at a high dose.

 Thirteen percent of males experience their first ejaculation as a result of a nocturnal emission.
 Kinsey found that males experiencing their first ejaculation through a nocturnal emission were older than those experiencing their first ejaculation by means of masturbation.
 The study indicates that such a first ejaculation resulting from a nocturnal emission was delayed a year or more from what would have been developmentally possible for such males through physical stimulation.

 In females

 In 1953, sex researcher Alfred Kinsey found that nearly 40% of the women he interviewed had had one or more nocturnal orgasms or wet dreams.
 Those who reported experiencing these said that they usually had them several times a year and that they first occurred as early as thirteen, and usually by the age of 21.
 Kinsey defined female nocturnal orgasm as sexual arousal during sleep that awakens one to perceive the experience of orgasm.

 Research published by Barbara L. Wells in the 1986 Journal of Sex Research indicates that as many as 85% of women have experienced nocturnal orgasm by the age of 21.
 This research was based on women waking up with or during orgasm.

 Studies have found that males typically have more frequent spontaneous nocturnal sexual experiences than females.
 However, female wet dreams may also be more difficult to identify with certainty than male wet dreams because ejaculation is usually associated with male orgasm while vaginal lubrication may not indicate orgasm.